NewteqDeveloper/legacy-ngx-theming-dark-light/README.md

 ## Demo

 Currently the demo page is unavailable.
 I am in the process of migrating the deployment page.
 Once it has been completed, this will be restored.
+The page has been successfully transferred to work with github actions and is deployed on the current link, but it's broken.
+Still pending an update
-~~You can find a demo of this site running at https://newteq.github.io/ngx-theming-dark-light~~
+~~You can find a demo of this site running at https://newteqdeveloper.github.io/legacy-ngx-theming-dark-light/~~

 ## Angular Information